Carrie Underwood Shares Adorable Photo Of Her Superhero Rescue Dog

 “PJ… Penny?” the star captioned the sweet photo, showing her dog wearing the same mask her husband, NHL star Mike Fisher, was sporting in a snap she posted to the social media site in August as her family matched in their superhero nightwear.

-Carrie previously gave fans a glimpse and herself, Mike and their 2-year-old son Isaiah’s night time attire on August 11.
+Carrie previously gave fans a glimpse of herself, Mike, and their 2-year-old son Isaiah’s nighttime attire on August 11.

 The “Dirty Laundry” singer shared a photo of the Fisher family getting ready for bed in their superhero PJs.
-She sported a red mask and cape while Mike put on the green version of the ensemble and little Isaiah was decked out in blue as he adorably prepared to fight crime.
+She sported a red mask and cape while Mike put on the green version of the ensemble.
+Meanwhile, little Isaiah was decked out in blue as he adorably prepared to fight crime.

 “Just a typical Thursday night at the Fisher house… featuring Catboy, Gekko and Owlette!”
 Underwood captioned the sweet family photo.
 “It’s time to be a hero! #PJMasks.”